-Differentiated Instructional Strategies - Deaf and Hard of Hearing
+Mathematics Differentiated Instructional Strategies - Deaf and Hard of Hearing (Updated January 2023)

 Team members working with students who are deaf or hard of hearing need to carefully consider each student’s unique needs and learning style, as well as the demands of the task.
-Strategies are offered to provide a starting point for thinking about possible adaptations.
+Considerations, strategies, and resources are offered to provide a starting point for thinking about possible adaptations.
 It is important to remember that all team members should have input into decisions regarding instructional strategies.

-Children who are deaf or hard of hearing can learn mathematical concepts in the same sequence and manner as their hearing peers (Meadow, 1980).
+Children who are deaf or hard of hearing can learn and do mathematical concepts in the same sequence and manner as their hearing peers (Meadow, 1980).
+Most students who are deaf and hard of hearing have a gap of approximately three years behind their hearing peers in mathematics (Brun, 2018).
+A delay in acquisition and understanding language can make learning mathematics challenging.
 However, various factors may prevent children who are deaf or hard of hearing from successfully constructing mathematical knowledge, including the following:

-- They may lack general vocabulary and the basic mathematical vocabulary needed to be able to understand math concepts/processes.
-Hearing children are exposed to language from birth and have an understanding of everyday language.
-This serves as a base for developing an understanding and use of mathematical language.
-It is more difficult for children who are deaf or hard of hearing to acquire language and learning from their environment incidentally (from overhearing conversations of others in their environment, on TV, on the radio).
-Without this incidental learning, a child who is deaf may not develop even beginning math concepts such as “in front of/behind” or “heavy/light” without being formally taught them.
+- It is more difficult for children who are deaf or hard of hearing to acquire language and learning from their environment incidentally (from overhearing conversations of others in their environment, on TV, on the radio).
+Without this incidental learning, a child who is deaf may not develop even beginning math concepts such as “big/little” or “heavy/light” without being formally taught them (Kidd, 2018).

 - Communication with others may be difficult.
-If the child and others in the environment cannot communicate with each other effectively, they will not be able to engage in mathematical processes such as problem solving, developing logic and reasoning, and communicating mathematical ideas.
-Problem solving is especially difficult for children who are deaf, as a sound language base is necessary for putting observations into words or making predictions.
-Without communication skills, the child can be isolated in the learning environment and unable to participate in group activities and discovery (Ray, 2001).
+Suppose the child and others in the environment cannot communicate effectively.
+In that case, they will not be able to engage in mathematical processes such as problem-solving, developing logic and reasoning, and effectively communicating mathematical ideas.
+Without effective communication skills, the child can be isolated in the learning environment and unable to participate in group activities and discoveries (Ray, 2001).

 The following strategies are designed to promote access to mathematics content based on the Standards of Learning for students who are deaf or hard of hearing.
 It is important to remember that each child has unique needs and that decisions regarding instructional strategies should be based upon current and accurate information about the child’s sensory functioning and on team input.